Renesas-SST/rz-build-scripts/rz-cmn-srp/ubuntu/docs/ubuntu_core/README.md

 [bluetooth]# default-agent
 ```

-Set the RZG2L-SBC to be discoverable by other Bluetooth devices:
+Set the target board to be discoverable by other Bluetooth devices:

 ```Shell
 [bluetooth]# discoverable on